oolong32/cat_nav/README.md

 ##Tests in the Python Interpreter

 So far, with a model configuration that is based on the django poll tutorial, whereas I replaced the "Poll" model with _product_categories_ and "Choices" with _page_containers_, I can create pages that refer to _one_ category.
 And categories that refer to multiple pages.
-I am not sure however, wether it's possible to have pages, that belong to _more than one category_.
+I am not sure however, whether it's possible to have pages, that belong to _more than one category_.
 Update: Indeed, it is not possible.
 Django handles everything most gracefully however.
 Maybe it will suffice like it is.

 ```python